 The broad subject area of my work has integrated resource geography and systems science with applications to issues of sustainable development in rural resource-based communities.
 I seek interdisciplinary and collaborative approaches, and have utilized both quantitative methodologies and conceptual frameworks, such as world-systems theory and the bioregional perspective.

-Currently I am exploring two topics of interest (1) the contributions of women farmers to sustainable agriculture, and (2) the teaching and practice of sustainability as an "abundance paradigm."
+Currently I am exploring two topics of interest (1) the teaching and practice of sustainability, especially as an "abundance paradigm", and (2) an exploration of ecoliteracy and sustainability attitudes.